Fractal dimension versus process complexity: The space of small Turing machines

-As mentioned before, this paper forms part of a larger project where the authors exhaustively mine and investigate the collection of small Turing machines.
-In this section, we shall briefly describe the raw data that was used for the experiments in this paper and refer for details to the relevant sources.
+As mentioned before, this paper forms part of a larger project where the authors exhaustively mine and investigate a set of small Turing machines.
+In this section, we will briefly describe the raw data that was used for the experiments in this paper and refer for details to the relevant sources.